-We provide in-house training as well as training at external educational institutes to our managerial and non-managerial employees.
+We provide in-house training as well as training at external educational institutes.

-(i) In-house Training

-- Lunch & Learn
+- (i) In-house Training - Lunch & Learn

 The Group held in-house "lunch & learn" training programs regularly for our employees.
 The purpose is to provide employees a convenient way to learn work-related topics during their lunch hour.
 So far, the programs have been taught by the Group's senior executives.
-The topics cover leadership, communication skills, time management performance, project management and problem solving.
 A simple lunch is provided.
 Employees who are keen about enhancing their work-related skills and knowledge are encouraged to participate.